September 2015 SFF NewsletterPosted On Sep 03 2015 | BY School for Friends

 The beginning of the school year is always an exciting time, and this year is no exception.

-We are looking forward to a wonderful year together, and hope you and your children are anticipating the same.
+We are looking forward to a wonderful year together, and we that hope you and your children are anticipating the same.

-Julie, Magy, Elsy, and myself have spend the past week carefully setting up the classroom so your child will feel welcome and comfortable to make the necessary transition into their second year at QH or new environment.
+The Quaker House Teachers have spent the past week carefully setting up the classroom so your child will feel welcomed and comfortable to make the necessary transition into their new environment.
 Even though most of the children are familiar with each other, it does always take some time to settle in and build a new community of curious and creative learners.

 To create a safe community we will encourage the children to develop and establish basic classroom rules and post them in plain sight.
 We will take the time, every day, to deal with the details of teaching cooperation and helpfulness – aspiring to a classroom in which children show concern for each other.